 Pre-stage 1 – An individual identifies with the dominant heterosexual culture and understands that is the approved identification

-Stage 1: Identity Confusion – An individual is cognoscente homosexual feelings or thoughts, becomes curious and/or anxious
+Stage 1: Identity Confusion – An individual is cognoscente of homosexual feelings or thoughts, becomes curious and/or anxious

 Stage 2: Identity Comparison – An individual accepts the feelings and thoughts as homosexual, begins to deal with the society, peer group, and family member’s reactions